WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 This is what exists between them.

-Enterprise capture intelligence costs $24K–$42K a year.
-BidWatchHQ delivers the same recompete pipelines, incumbent loss signals, and agency scoring for $99 a month.
+Enterprise capture intelligence reportedly runs $24K to $42K a year.
+BidWatchHQ delivers the same recompete pipelines, incumbent loss signals, and agency scoring for $49 a month.
 The data isn't different.
 The price is.

-Daily matched solicitation digest ✓ 50+ TX portals Federal-heavy ✓ Enterprise-tier
+Daily matched solicitation digest ✓ 50+ portals, 4 states Federal-heavy ✓ Enterprise-tier

 Solicitation auto-parser Partial